teefoss/LibTC/README.md

 - Nobody
 - Someone learning to program
 - Anyone how needs retro terminal graphics, e.g., for an ASCII game (c.f.
-Draw Fortress, etc.)
+Dwarf Fortress, etc.)
 - Anyone who wants to use this library